 Latest posts by Ahmad Imran (see all)

-If you want to know your options in the backend of Avada theme, this article will give you that flavour.
+If you are looking for a flexible theme and want to know your options in the backend of Avada, this article will give you that flavour.

 By backend I mean the admin panel in WordPress where you can play around with different options and settings to adjust your theme’s presentation and functioning.